 It turns out, solar power has already reached grid parity in over 10 states.

 Paying for a solar array

 While solar arrays are still expensive, their cost has been decreasing.
 Depending on their size, they can cost anywhere between $15,000 and $40,000.

-There are a variety of financial incentives in the form of tax credits, rebates and grants that help people pay for their arrays.
+There are a variety of financial incentives in the form of tax credits, rebates, and grants that help people pay for their arrays.
 The federal government, for example, gives everybody a 30% tax credit.
 In addition, the federal government has established a National Community Solar Partnership to help renters or people with small roofs go solar.
 They also plan to install solar arrays on federally subsidized housing.

 The homeowner may also lease the array.
 When somebody leases a system, the solar company maintains ownership.
-The homeowner pays nothing upfront, but they pay the company a monthly fee that is generally locked-in for the duration of the lease agreement, which often lasts 15 or 20 years.
+The homeowner pays nothing up front, but they pay the company a monthly fee that is generally locked-in for the duration of the lease agreement, which often lasts 15 or 20 years.

-Another advantage to a lease agreement is that the homeowner is not responsible for any repairs or maintenance the solar array might require.
+Another advantage of a lease agreement is that the homeowner is not responsible for any repairs or maintenance the solar array might require.
 Since the solar company owns the array, they are the ones responsible for maintaining and repairing the array.
 On the other hand, the homeowner does not get the various financial incentives; those go to the solar company.
-When the lease expires, the homeowner may buy the array, have it removed, renew the lease or have the array upgraded.
+When the lease expires, the homeowner may buy the array, have it removed, renew the lease, or have the array upgraded.

 The PPA or Power Purchase Agreement is a variation on the theme.
 In a PPA, the customer pays for the amount of power the array produces, rather than the equipment.
 Leases and PPAs are sometimes described as “zero down payment schemes.”
 SolarCity introduced them in 2006.